 - If you or a traveling companion get sick and you have to extend your stay, the insurance reimburses a maximum of $100 a day for up to five days for accommodations.

 That’s a slew of exclusions and limitations for insurance that is often sold by travel websites as “total protection.”

-Last year, the office of Senator Edward Markey (D-Mass.) released a study on travel insurance declaring, “The only thing skimpier than airplane legroom are these travel insurance plans.”
+In 2018, the office of Senator Edward Markey (D-Mass.) released a study on travel insurance declaring, “The only thing skimpier than airplane legroom are these travel insurance plans.”
 After studying plans offered by 16 airlines and travel-booking websites, his report concluded that while “being aggressively pushed onto customers…offered travel insurance fails to provide promised coverage, and…the airline industry is exploiting travel insurance as an easy revenue generator.”

 We often advise readers to buy insurance only to protect against risks that could be financially catastrophic.
 So don’t buy travel insurance that costs $20–$60 extra to cover the risk of having to pay an airline’s $200 change fee.
 (And remember Southwest doesn’t even charge change fees.)